 Whitening your teeth at home is more convenient.
 You need to follow the instructions carefully to get the best result and use the product safely.
 All whitening products may cause tooth sensitivity and can irritate your gum tissue with prolonged contact.

 Professional in-office teeth whitening procedures are the fastest and most effective way to whiten your teeth.
 Your dental professional can closely monitor the progress of your whitening procedure while protecting your teeth and gums.
 However, treatments can be expensive, and your dental insurance may not cover these treatments.
-Thankfully, tooth whitening products in stores can remove many surface stains and give you a noticeably brighter smile.
+Thankfully, tooth whitening products in shops can remove many surface stains and give you a noticeably brighter smile.
 Ask your dental professional to recommend specific over-the-counter tooth whitening products that are safe to use as some products may be too abrasive to use regularly.

 You don't necessarily have to change your habits to whiten your teeth.
 There are a few products out there you can add to your daily routine or toss in your bag for on-the-go whitening.
 At-home whitening products include: